Today is Devil's Night

 In Detroit, and other parts of the US, tonight is Devil's Night, a variation on the old English Mischief Night, a night of devilry and pranks.

-    Or, in Detroit, where it's especially celebrated, for the charming neighbourhood tradition of arson, which began in the aftermath of World War II as kids smearing cars with toilet paper and throwing blazing bags of faeces onto neighbours' doorsteps.
-Add in a stack of abandoned and derelict houses, and you have arsonist heaven.
-The city has endeavoured to rebrand tonight as Angel's Night, with volunteers hitting the streets to protect against arson.
+Or, in Detroit, Michigan where it's especially celebrated, for the charming neighbourhood tradition of arson, which began in the aftermath of World War II as kids smearing cars with toilet paper and throwing blazing bags of faeces onto neighbours' doorsteps.
+Add in a stack of abandoned and derelict houses from the 1970s, and you have arsonist heaven.
+Thankfully, since the 1990s the city has successfully rebranded tonight as Angel's Night, with volunteers hitting the streets to protect against arson.

 We're hoping the Detroit Fire Department have a quiet night and we're taking the opportunity to indulge not in an Angel's Share, but its opposite number the Devil's Share.

 This day in 1961, the Soviet Union detonated the world's biggest bomb - a hydrogen bomb with a yield of 50 megatonnes named Tsar Bomba.